watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 It is from the configuration file `raspi.anims`, in `Intu/wlabs_self-sdk-master/bin/raspi/etc/gestures`.
 (More to come).

-# APPENDIX

-##Steps for putting Intu on your Raspberry Pi using an SD card with the Intu image
+# Appendix: Instructions for Running Intu on a Raspberry Pi (Without a Pre-Imaged SD Card)

 **Note:** Commands are assumed to be issued from **Terminal** on **Mac** or **PuTTY** on **Windows**.
 For **Windows** users, if you do not have **PuTTY** installed, you can download it using this [link](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html). **Windows** users will also require a file management tool to copy files over a network between their local machine and the Raspberry Pi.
 You can use a stand-alone tool like **Filezilla**. **Filezilla** can be downloaded using this [link](https://filezilla-project.org/).

+## 1. Set up the Wi-Fi connection for your Raspberry Pi

 1. Connect your Raspberry Pi to a power source, and connect an external keyboard, mouse and monitor to your Raspberry Pi.